-One such reason is color, as our Pearl White Conservation Mat Board has a slightly warmer tonality than our Bright White Museum Board.
+We offer the conservation board in one color.
+Pearl White Conservation Mat Board has a slightly warmer tonality than our Bright White Museum Board.
 It is similar to Antique White Museum Board, yet with less of a yellow tint.
-The look, feel and cutting characteristics are very similar to mat boards made from cotton pulp, and it maintains a similar lustrous surface.
+The look, feel, and cutting characteristics are very similar to mat boards made from cotton pulp, and it maintains a similar lustrous surface.

-The best way to determine if our Conservation Mat Board is right for you is to order our inexpensive (only $2 bucks, folks, and FREE SHIPPING!)
-Mat Board Sample Kit, as it will allow you to make the PERFECT choice when it comes to the right color, thickness and material for your particular needs (see pix above).
+The best way to determine if our Conservation Mat Board is right for you is to order our Mat Board Sample Kit, as it will allow you to make the perfect choice when it comes to the right color, thickness and material for your particular needs.

 Purified wood pulp paper, such as that used in the manufacture of our Conservation Mat Board, has a long history of being safe to use with paper artwork, photographs, documents and collectibles.

 This high-quality board is acid- and lignin-free, and is buffered with calcium carbonate.
-This ensures protection from the destructive effects of potential “acid migration” from the matted work or from environmental pollutants that might cause the pH of the mat board to decrease – become more acidic, that is – with age (for more information on all this, please click here to see our fully-illustrated blog on Archival Definitions: Acid-Free / Buffered / Unbuffered – see pix above).
+This ensures protection from the destructive effects of potential “acid migration” from the matted work or from environmental pollutants that might cause the pH of the mat board to decrease – become more acidic, that is – with age.

-Lastly, no “optical brightening agents,” which can cause mat boards to change color over time, are used in the manufacture of Archival Methods’ Conservation Mat Board.
+No optical brightening agents, which can cause mat boards to change color over time, are used in the manufacture of Archival Methods’ Mat Board.

 Conservation Mat Board: The Specs

-Archival Methods’ Conservation Mat Board comes in both 2-ply and 4-ply thicknesses (see pix below), and in 16(!!!) standard pre-cut sizes (see list below).
+Archival Methods’ Conservation Mat Board comes in both 2-ply and 4-ply thicknesses, and in many standard pre-cut sizes.

 In a nutshell, here’s what our Conservation Mat Board is all about: